 How SAML works with Matomo

-The plugin offers several advantages for organisations that need a secure and efficient way to manage access across multiple platforms:
+The feature offers several benefits for organisations that need a secure and efficient way to manage access across multiple platforms.
+Learn more about the importance of SSO and its benefits.

-- The plugin also supports just-in-time provisioning, automatically creating Matomo accounts with the right permissions when users log in via SAML.
+The feature also supports just-in-time provisioning, automatically creating Matomo accounts with the right permissions when users log in via SAML.

 Explore the Matomo guides to help you get started with using the Login SAML plugin